DONOR APPRECIATION RECEPTION

 Gerald A. Ostermann and Tsue Asami Ostermann exemplify the perfect union of two individuals fromvery different cultures who met at the East-West Center, fell in love, married, raised a family and built a life based on the values and understanding they experienced at the Center.

 Jerry established Chicago Candy Works Ltd and re-created Lanzi’s Cashew Nut & Rice Crunch, an award-winning candy from the 60s and 70s.
 Tsue is a successful Japanese/English conference interpreter specializing in litigation-related work.
 Both helped to establish the EWCA Midwest and Arizona Chapters.
 Tsue serves as the co-chair of the EWCA Alumni Endowment Fund for Student Scholarships Committee.

 They established the Jerry and Tsue Ostermann Scholarship as a $50,000 permanent named endowment for awards to Degree Fellows because they want to give others the same opportunity to participate in the East-West Center experience.

 EAST-WEST CENTER WALL OF HONOR

-Honor an East-West Center person who made a difference in your life by making a $100 donation to the East-West Center Wall of Honor in that person’s name.
-Honoree donations go directly into the Alumni Endowment Fund for Student Scholarships.
+This holiday season consider honoring an East-West Center person who made a difference in your life.
+By making a gift of $100 to the East-West Center Wall of Honor in that person’s name, you will help bring promising young leaders to train in leadership at the Center.
+Donations go directly into the Alumni Endowment Fund for Student Scholarships.

 Click here to see 2013 honorees

-Make an online donation using your credit card or choose any method that is convenient for you.
+Make an online gift using your credit card or choose any method that is convenient for you.